Nervous System Regulation: How to Build True Safety in Your Body

 Building Safety From the Inside Out

-Feeling safe isn’t a skill—it’s a state.
-One that’s built gradually, lovingly, and intentionally through the way we live our lives.
 Yes, therapy and healing tools are important.
 AND so are rest, sunrises, nourishment, boundaries, and slowing down.

 Your nervous system is always listening.